dataArtisans/flink-dataflow/README.md

 Migration to Beam
 -----------------

 This repository is only for reference.
-The Flink Runner has been donated to [Apache Beam](https://github.com/apache/incubator-beam/).
+The Flink™ Runner has been donated to [Apache Beam](https://github.com/apache/incubator-beam/).
 Development has been moved to the Beam repository; new features or bug fixes will only be provided as part of Beam.